HankyuJang/HankyuJang.github.io/_pages/about.md

   - /about.html
 ---

+I'm working as an Applied Scientist at Amazon in the Buyer Risk Prevention team.

-I'm a PhD candidate in Computer Science at the University of Iowa, advised by [Dr. Segre](https://cs.uiowa.edu/people/alberto-segre), [Dr. Pemmaraju](https://cs.uiowa.edu/people/sriram-pemmaraju), and closely working with [Dr. Adhikari](https://cs.uiowa.edu/people/bijaya-adhikari) at the Computational Epidemiology research lab.
-I'm also a member of the [AlgoEpi reading group](https://compepiuiowa.github.io/reading-group/) that discuss techniques from algorithms, data mining, and ML that can be applied to problems related to the spread of infections.
+I received PhD in Computer Science at the University of Iowa, advised by [Dr. Segre](https://cs.uiowa.edu/people/alberto-segre), [Dr. Pemmaraju](https://cs.uiowa.edu/people/sriram-pemmaraju), and closely worked with [Dr. Adhikari](https://cs.uiowa.edu/people/bijaya-adhikari) at the Computational Epidemiology research lab.
+I was a member of the [AlgoEpi reading group](https://compepiuiowa.github.io/reading-group/) that discuss techniques from algorithms, data mining, and ML that can be applied to problems related to the spread of infections.

 Industry Experience
 ======
-As of fall 2023, I'm on my final semester, preparing for the defense.
+Currently, I'm working as an Applied Scientist at Amazon in the Buyer Risk Prevention team.
 In summer 2023, I worked as a Machine Learning Intern at [Pivot Bio](https://www.pivotbio.com/).
 I discovered key features that affect product performance, from the feature engineering and ML modeling pipeline that I implemented, which trains 115 ML models on 672 datasets.
 In summer 2022, I worked as an Applied Scientist Intern at Amazon in the Buyer Risk Prevention team.
 I built a scalable fraud community detection pipeline by applying the state of the art techniques in graph mining.